Nano Breaker: Development

 Nano Breaker was developed and published by Konami and was produced by Koji Igarashi, known for his contributions to the company's Castlevania franchise.
 Nano Breaker uses a modified version of the Castlevania: Lament of Innocence engine.

 Reception

-Nano Breaker is considered an obscure game noted for its over-the-top usage of blood.
-GamesRadar rated Nano Breaker at #1 on their original "The Bloodiest games you've never played" list, but later moved it to #6.
+The game received "mixed" reviews according to the review aggregation website Metacritic.
+In Japan, Famitsu gave it a score of all four sevens for a total of 28 out of 40.
+GamePro said of the game, "No one wins in this tale about man versus machine.
+Nano Breaker is a brainless, gratuitous gashingfest that means well but just doesn't play well."

-GameTrailers also rated Nano Breaker as the "bloodiest game you never played".
+The game is considered an obscure game noted for its over-the-top usage of blood.
+GameTrailers rated it as the "bloodiest game you never played".